Contributors Dropdown icon

 This can provide clues on the possible permissible range for your digital marketing budget.
 With that number as a starting point, you can plan to subdivide that budget across the varied digital marketing channels.

-Here are six key factors you can consider to guide your allocation effectively:
+So let's get to it.
+Here are six key factors you can consider to guide your marketing spend effectively:

 1. Learn the core business priorities you need to focus on